omarlahrach/rwa/README.md

-# rwa
+## RWA
-Desktop Application for Routing Optimization and Wavelength Assignment on a Telecommunication Network
+##### Routing Optimization and Wavelength Assignment Desktop Application on a Telecommunication Network by Mathematical Programming

+This app is based on short path algorithms (Dijkstra's algorithm, prims and bellman_ford)